GStreamer/gstreamer/markdown/design/latency.md

 ## Dynamically adjusting latency

-An element that want to change the latency in the pipeline can do this by posting a LATENCY message on the bus.
+An element that wants to change the latency in the pipeline can do this by posting a LATENCY message on the bus.
 This message instructs the pipeline to: